dimadonskoy/detailsapp-ansible/README.md

-# DevOps Environment Setup
+# Webapp (Details) deployment

-This project automates the deployment of a DevOps environment using Vagrant and Ansible.
+This project automates the deployment of a web app using Vagrant and Ansible.
 It supports both ARM64 (Apple Silicon) and x86_64 architectures.

 ## Prerequisites